Poetry & Pints

 Through monthly open mics for the next two years, Poetry & Pints built a community of readers and listeners who followed when P&P moved from the Larimer location of EEBC to the Strip District Taproom in June 2018 as the brewery’s home-base transitioned the space to include a restaurant.
 By this time approximately 40 folx were coming out to share, listen, and cheer on our now multi-genre open mic.
 No longer just poetry, P&P has songwriters sharing lyrics and prose writers sharing short stories and novel excerpts!
 We were deeply saddened when EEBC closed the Taproom in July, and P&P took a small, well-timed hiatus with a single pop-up event at Kingfly Spirits.
 In December 2019, Poetry & Pints was honored to officially join the Pittsburgh Poetry Collective fold as an official PPC program!

-Like P&P on Facebook, and we’ll see you soon on the first Monday!
+Like P&P on Facebook, and we hope to see you soon!

 There are no rules at Poetry & Pints, but here are our guidelines:

-• Content warnings – TRY to use them for your pieces if you think they are applicable.
+- Content note/ warning – TRY to use them for your pieces if you think they are applicable.
 If you hear something triggering for you, please help yourself feel safe.
 Let us know if we can support you in it.

-• Shameless self promotion is HIGHLY ENCOURAGED!
+- Shameless self promotion is HIGHLY ENCOURAGED!
 Let us know if you are reading somewhere else, or if there’s something poem-y coming up that you’re really excited about!
-Share your other events and favorite readings here, in the Facebook event, in the Pittsburgh Poetry Calendar Facebook group!
-Consider using Meetup too!
+Share your other events and favorite readings in the room, in the Facebook event, in the Pittsburgh Poetry Calendar Facebook group, in the Pittsburgh Poetry Calendar Meetup!